yourkin/excercise-backend/README.md

 For the implementation you can choose to use this Python setup or implement it in Javascript/Typescript.

 Please include a `solution.md` file where you document your decisions, assumptions, and also improvements you would like to incorporate in the future.

-We value your time ⏰, so we do not expect you to spend more than 4 hours preparing the solution. 🤗 Focus on implementing the main task first and afterwards jump on additional improvements as you see fit.

 ### Bonus tasks
 * How would you change the system if we would receive a high volume of async updates to the orders placed through a socket connection on the stock exchange, e.g. execution information?
 Please outline the changes in the `solution.md`.